-- Without rendering ads – This will request ads but will not render ads on the page.
+- Without rendering ads – This will request but not render ads on the page.

 Google Publisher Console enables a publisher to infer information related to ad delivery.
-You can even find out if the ads are getting served via dynamic allocation or direct deals.
+You can determine if the ads are served via dynamic allocation or direct deals.
 All you have to do is to enable the Console and click on the ads.

 Enable Google Publisher Console via Google Ad Manager

-Although the aforementioned methods to enable Publisher Console works, you can do it by Google Ad Manager as well.
+Although the methods mentioned above to enable Publisher Console work, you can do it by Google Ad Manager.
 To do so, follow the steps given below:

 - Sign in to your Google Ad Manager account and go to Delivery tools in the left side panel.

-- Here, you can choose one option according to your choice – Webpage ads, Mobile web ads, Mobile app ads, or In-stream video ads.
+- Here, you can choose one option: Webpage ads, Mobile web ads, Mobile app ads, or In-stream video ads.

-- Let’s assume you want to inspect a webpage ad and selected the Webpage ads option.
+- Suppose you want to inspect a webpage ad and select the Webpage ads option.

 - Now, enter your website URL in the given field.
 And click Continue.
 This will open your web page in a new tab with Google Publisher Console enabled.

-- Go back to the DFP tab.
+- Go back to the Google Ad Manager tab.
 Here, you can see your ad slots with various details such as demand partners, line items/yield group names, etc.

 - After executing the above steps, click on Inspect to check and know what went wrong with the ad slots.
-Also, you can Simulate ad requests to see which line item would win if you request the slot again or you also check which line item won the ad impression and why.
+Also, you can Simulate ad requests to see which line item would win if you requested the slot again, or you also check which line item won the ad impression and why.

 Using Google Publisher Console and Ad Manager to Inspect Performance of Ad Campaigns

-As we discussed above, Google Publisher Console can display various information such as page rendering with ads or without ads, winning auction type, etc., and many more details related to ad delivery.
-However, it offers partial data for ad slots and the performance of ads with respect to their demand partners.
-So, you need to take the help of both i.e. Google Ad Manager and Publisher Console simultaneously to understand the behavior of line items.
+As discussed above, Google Publisher Console can display various information such as page rendering with ads or without ads, winning auction type, etc., and many more details related to ad delivery.
+However, it offers partial data for ad slots and the performance of ads concerning their demand partners.
+So, you need to take the help of i.e., Google Ad Manager and Publisher Console simultaneously to understand the behavior of line items.

-- Optimize the page speed – You can use the “Reload Page” option provided by the Publisher Console, and analyze how ads are affecting your page load times.
+- Optimize the page speed – You can use the “Reload Page” option provided by the Publisher Console and analyze how ads affect your page load times.
 Load the page with ads, without ads, or without rendering ads, and check how much time demand partners take to return an ad request.
-This can help you to know about the channels responsible for page latency and find a solution to the issue.
+This can help you know the channels responsible for page latency and find a solution.

-- Debug ad tagging errors – If there is an error in the GPT or ad request, then the Console displays a warning.
-In such cases, you can check your ad tags and tagging codes, and debug the issues with the help of developers.
+- Debug ad tagging errors – The Console displays a warning if there is an error in the GPT or ad request.
+In such cases, you can check your ad tags and tagging codes and debug the issues with the help of developers.

-- Check the performance of demand partners – You can check which demand partners have won the inventories, by which method the ads are placed (dynamic allocation, direct-sold, etc.).
-By clicking on the ad, you can view the same, and compare their performance with other demand partners (ad quality, page loading time, etc.).
+- Check the performance of demand partners – You can check which demand partners have won the inventories and by which method the ads are placed (dynamic allocation, direct-sold, etc.).
+By clicking on it, you can view the ad and compare its performance with other demand partners (ad quality, page loading time, etc.).